 The airlines that utilize JFK Airport as a hub or focus are the ones that depart from the airport the most.

-The following airlines own the highest passenger market share at JFK Airport.
+The following airlines own the highest passenger market share at JFK Airport in May 2024 according to the Bureau of Transportation.

 As a low-cost carrier based in the United States, JetBlue offers an extensive network of domestic and international flights from JFK Airport.